Croix Bethune: Washington Spirit

+Kansas City Current

+After requesting a trade during the offseason, on February 11, 2026, Bethune was transferred to the Kansas City Current in exchange for in intraleague transfer funds and in allocation money, This move and Claire Hutton's concurrent but separate move from the Current to Bay FC were the third and second largest transfers in NWSL history.
+She made a goalscoring debut on her 25th birthday, equalizing in a season-opening 2–1 win over the Utah Royals.
+On July 3, she marked her 50th career regular-season appearance with two assists in a 3–0 win over expansion team Denver Summit.
+Later that month, she made her seventh assist of the season in a 5–1 victory over Racing Louisville, setting a new club single-season record.

 International career

 Youth national team

 Bethune was first called up to a youth national team training camp with the United States national under-15 team at age 13 in March 2015.
 She helped win the 2016 CONCACAF Girls' U-15 Championship, where she was named to the tournament's Best XI team.
 She was the youngest player on the under-17 team in November 2016.
 She played for the winning team at the 2018 CONCACAF Women's U-17 Championship and competed at the 2018 FIFA U-17 Women's World Cup.
 She played friendlies for the under-23 team in 2022.

 Senior national team

 Bethune was called into her first senior national team camp as a training player in June 2024.
 Later that month she was named as an alternate to the national team for the 2024 Summer Olympics in France.
 Bethune made her first USWNT appearance on July 13, 2024, in the 81st minute of a friendly Olympic sendoff against Mexico.
 She was elevated to the main roster at the Olympics because of an injury to Jaedyn Shaw and made her Olympic debut in the 79th minute of the third group stage game against Australia on July 31.
 The United States went on to win the gold medal, defeating Brazil 1–0 in the final on a goal from Mallory Swanson.

+On January 27, 2026, Bethune scored her first USWNT goal in a 5–0 friendly win over Chile.